 All you need is to get your blog up, get it looking okay and start writing, recording podcasts or making videos.
 That’s the only way you’ll know if you even like it.

 So often we think we like something, but when we actually start, we realize that it doesn’t feel right at all.
-That’s why it’s important to get started, get your feet wet and see how it feels.
+That’s why it’s important to start, get your feet wet, and see how it feels.

 Prioritization goes hand in hand with being selective.
 I know people that don’t have time, and I know people that make time.
 It’s not that you don’t have enough time; it’s that you fail to prioritize.